 How to Support NACLO

 Please follow this link to NACLO's giving page at Carnegie Mellon University, which is connected to the NACLO account.
-On page 2 the preferred designation should fill-in automatically.

 What Your Donations Help Support

 Thank you for choosing to donate to NACLO.
 Your contributions will be used for the following activities.

 Your donations will not be used for the following "wish-list" expenses unless you specify that you would like them to be used in this way.

 NACLO was started in 2006 and has organized an annual linguistics competition every year since.
 Hundreds of students throughout the United States and Canada compete every year.
 The students with the highest scores on the exams are selected to represent the United States and Canada in the International Linguistics Olympiad (IOL), which has been held in places such as St. Petersburg, Russia, Stockholm, Sweden, and Beijing, China.
 In recent years, as many as three teams (one Canadian and two American) have been sent representing NACLO.
 Donations will help pay part of the expenses for these high school students to travel to the IOL.